obsidianmd/obsidian-help/en/Home.md

   - grid-list
 ---

-Welcome to the official Obsidian documentation, where you can find tips and guides on how to use [Obsidian](https://obsidian.md), the private and flexible note‑taking app that adapts to the way you think.
+Welcome to the official Obsidian documentation, where you can find tips and guides on how to use [Obsidian](https://obsidian.md).

 You can browse the documentation in any of the following languages: